EasyCorp/EasyAdminBundle/Resources/doc/book/6-menu-configuration.md

 ### Icons

 Menu items display a default icon next to their labels.
-Use the `icon` option to customize these icons.
+Use the `icon` option to customize any of these icons.
 The value of the `icon` option is the name of any of the FontAwesome icons without the `fa-` prefix (in the next example, `user` will display the `fa-user` icon):

 ```yaml
 easy_admin: